Find Affordable College Courses

 Full Interdisciplinary Studies at Blackhawk Technical College Report

 Ohio University - Athens Campus did quite well in this year’s ranking of the most popular places for interdisciplinary studies students to get a associate degree.
 It came in at #6 on the list.
-Located in the distant town of Athens, OHIO Athens is a public college with a very large student population.
+Located in the distant town of Athens, OHIO Athens is a public college with a fairly large student population.

 With a ranking of #6, Maranatha Baptist University did quite well on this year’s most popular schools for interdisciplinary studies students working on their associate degree.
-MBU is a small private not-for-profit school located in the fringe town of Watertown.
+MBU is a small private not-for-profit school located in the town of Watertown.

 #9